Painting on Location

 Lots of nice darks!

-Quinacridone Red mixes with Cad yellow better than with Cad Red.
+Quinacridone Red mixes with Cad yellow better than Cad Red.

 Indian yellow paints better with a little lime putty or lime milk.

-First Thalo Blue pure, then with lime putty.
+First Thalo Blue pure, than with lime putty.

 A dry soft stippling goat hair brush helps blending.